-On this page you can see three screenshots of the SlippyClerk.
+On this page you can see several screenshots of SlippyClerk.
+The screenshots are available for the operating systems Windows 10 and Windows 7.
+You can switch the shown operating system with the links under the screenshots.
 The screenshots show the SlippyClerk in its three modes for writing number sequences, letter sequences and multiple sequences.
 The mode can be selected by clicking on one of the tabs at the top of the program.
-Screenshots of an older SlippyClerk version can be found here.

 The following screenshot shows the SlippyClerk writing the odd number sequence from "Page 001" to "Page 027".

 In the settings you can see how a number series from 1 to 27 with a distance of 2 was defined.
-In front of each number, the text "Page<space>" should appear, after each number a line break was added to ensure to write each element of the series in a single line.
-No decimal places are required, but each number should be filled to a minimum length of 3 characters preceded by a 0.
+In front of each number, the text "Page

 In the preview below the settings, you can already see how your row will look like when you change the fields.
 You can then click on "Write" to write the sequence to the output.
 Below this you have the option of saving the series, copying it to the clipboard or deleting it.

 Similar is the mode "Letter Sequences", which you can reach via the tab of the same name.
 In this example we want to write a series of letters from A to BB.

 Instead of the numbers, we have therefore defined a series from A to BB.
 Since we do not want to skip any letters this time, the distance is 1.
 We did not define a text before or a padding in this case, but a comma and a space after each element.